What Goes Into an Appraisal?

 The Bottom Line

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-Note: While the appraised value is probably the most reliable indication of what a property is worth, it may not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Appraisal-One will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while the appraised value is probably the best indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Appraisal-One will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.